Danail-Momchilov/C--pyRevit/README.md

+C#-pyRevit
-A list of interesting and useful pyRevit scrypts, written in C#
+A list of interesting and useful pyRevit scrypts I have created, tested and optimised